WS 26.103

 Alpine Futures: Reimagining Mountain Farming in a Changing WorldScheduled

-Stotten, RikeCo-Convener(s)
+Stotten, RikeCo-chair(s)

-Penker, Marianne; and Altenbucher, ChristineThematic Focus
+Penker, Marianne; and Altenbuchner, ChristineThematic Focus

 Agriculture, Anthropology, Culture, Gender, Sustainable DevelopmentKeywords